gbdev/pandocs/content/SGB_Functions.md

 Used to enable/disable test mode for \"SGB-CPU variable clock speed function\".
 This function is disabled by default.

+This command does nothing on some SGB revisions.
+(SGBv2 confirmed, unknown on others)

 ` Byte  Content`\
 ` 0     Command*8+Length    (fixed length=1)`\
 ` 1     Test Mode Enable    (0=Disable, 1=Enable)`\